-The fair value of the warrants is determined using the Black-Scholes valuation model.
 The liability component recorded initially on the issuance of shares is reversed on renouncement of the right to tax deductions to the investors and when eligible expenses are incurred and recognized as other income in profit or loss in reduction of deferred income tax expense.
 A deferred tax liability is also recognized for the taxable temporary difference that arises from the difference between the carrying amount of eligible expenditures capitalized as an asset and its tax basis.